learning-zone/javascript-basics/README.md

 ## Q. ***Can you apply chaining on conditional operator?***

 Yes, you can apply chaining on conditional operator similar to if … else if … else if … else chain.

-The syntax is going to be as below,
+**Example:**

 ```js
 function getValue(someParam) {